“Thank you God for Red Letters” (Crowder, 2018)

 When I was young I remember asking why we celebrate Easter.
 I was told that Easter was the day that Jesus died on the cross.
 I was young so even though I was skeptical, I didn’t understand why we would celebrate a death, I went along with it.
 It’s not that I was given false information; I was just not given all the information.

 Ending the story at Jesus’ death is like closing a book at the height of the action.
-It’s like walking out of the theatre in the middle of the movie when you have been on the edge of your seat since the beginning.
+It’s like walking out of the theatre in the middle of the movie when you have been on the edge of your seat.
 The ending that will give you satisfaction and answer all your questions is coming soon.
 The best is yet to come, but still you walk away, unsatisfied and with so many questions.